deshiksergeev/marketplace-customer-analytics/README.md

 **Purchase frequency and order value are unrelated** among customers with three or more orders (Spearman rho = 0.087, p = 0.28, n = 155).
-The top-15 ranking by order value consists of low-frequency customers purely because of base rates (12.4 of 15 expected under a permutation null, 13 observed).
+The top-15 ranking by order value consists of low-frequency customers purely because of base rates (12.5 of 15 expected under a permutation null, 13 observed, P = 0.53).

-**Order value rose 13% for cohorts acquired from September 2023 onwards** (2,844 to 3,214, p = 4e-12), a level shift present in all three regions rather than monthly seasonality: all 16 Holm-significant pairwise differences cross the August-September boundary.
+**Order value rose 13% for cohorts acquired from September 2023 onwards** (2,844 to 3,214, p = 4e-12), a level shift present in all three regions rather than monthly seasonality: 15 of the 16 Holm-significant pairwise differences cross the August-September boundary.

 **The apparent decline in customer retention across 2023 cohorts does not exist.** The raw first-to-last-order span falls from 12.8 to 2.2 days only